 Neil Orford and Blake Heathcote recognized the gap between how Canada’s history has been taught and commemorated for generations, and what 21st-century digital tools and storytelling skills could make possible.
 They could imagine the thousands of stories across the country waiting to be rediscovered and shared.
 And they could see how Canadians could crowd-source this incredible heritage.
-Inspired by their shared vision, they founded Defining Moments Canada to bridge that gap.
+Inspired by their shared vision, they founded Defining Moments Canada in 2017 to bridge that gap.

 Juno75: Above and Beyond commemorates the 75th anniversary of the Canadian landings at Juno Beach on June 6th, 1944.
 From that beachhead in Normandy, France, Canadians would go on to participate in many battles with the Allied forces to liberate Normandy, and eventually contribute to the defeat of Nazi occupation of Europe in May 1945.

 The experiences of Canadian combatants, and those in support roles for D-Day and the ensuing battles across Europe, are shared in this Defining Moments Canada project through the stories of 21 remarkable Canadians who were eyewitnesses to this history.
 Drawn from the Testaments of Honour Archive, many of these are stories untold from Canadian voices as-yet unheard in the twenty-first century.
 Hear their voices, read their stories, learn from our digital tools and discover how D-Day and the Battle of Normandy changed Canadian history.

 These stories from Juno tell of men and women who survived the Battle of Normandy and came home inspired to change Canada after 1945, and we want your help!
 Join us in finding more stories about those people who were shaped by these battles, and after the war served their communities as they had once served their country.
 Our great gift was inheriting this country and its heritage.
 Let’s honour that gift by sharing its stories.